Teethers for Babies: Why, When and What kind to get

 From plastic to silicone, there are all sorts of teethers available in the market today, each one shinier than the previous!

-While teethers are also toys and do need to attract a child’s attention, keep in mind that they are specifically designed to wind up in your child’s mouth.
+While teethers and rattle toys do need to attract a child’s attention, keep in mind that most of them are specifically designed to wind up in your child’s mouth.
 This means that above all else, they have to be safe.

 This safety ranges from the materials used to make, paint, and polish the toy to the design and shape of the teether.
 For instance, a plastic teether filled with shiny, colourful beads may grab your child’s attention, but they can be toxic to put into the mouth as well as a choking hazard.